dlhogan97/Cascski-Alpine-Insights/data/README.md

 # Data Directory

-This directory stores forecast and observation data for verification purposes.
+This directory stores forecast and observation data for evaluation purposes.

 ## Directory Structure